Neck Lift in Surrey, B.C.

-In some case, a second incision under the chin is necessary.
+In some cases, a second incision under the chin is necessary.
 Your plastic surgeon will discuss this and any other issue with you during your consultation so you can make the most informed decision about what is right for you.

 Before your surgery, you will have a pre-operative visit with a nurse to review the details about what to expect during your surgery and recovery.
 You may need to get some baseline blood tests and sometimes meet with an anesthesiologist prior to surgery.
 You will be asked to stop taking any over-the-counter pain or fever medicines (except Tylenol) and blood thinners for two weeks prior to your procedure.
 Many herbal medicines can also cause bleeding and so need to be stopped before surgery, such as ginkgo biloba, St. John’s Wort, and high doses of fish oil, flax seed oil, or vitamin E.

 As with any surgery, there are risks.
 These include the normal surgical risks of infection, scarring, delayed wound healing, bruising, and bleeding.
 Complications specific to this surgery are asymmetry, numb skin, and contour irregularities.
 However, all risks in this procedure are rare.
 They will all be discussed further during your consultation.